metakgp/iitkgp-erp-login-pypi/README.md

    └── read_mail.py
 ```

-[read_mail.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/read_mail.py) contains implementation of `getOTP(OTP_WAIT_INTERVAL)` function along with various helper functions for it.
-These functions are not intended to be used by _you_ - the user - as the only case, where, OTP will be required is during the login process which is handled by functions in [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).
-Hence, let this script be an abstraction for general user.
-Obviously, if you want to tweak the OTP fetching process feel free to have a look at the script [read_mail.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/read_mail.py).
+[read_mail.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/read_mail.py) contains the implementation of the `getOTP(OTP_WAIT_INTERVAL)` function, along with various helper functions.
+These functions are not intended to be used by _you_, the user.
+The only case where OTP is required is during the login process, which is handled by functions in [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).
+Hence, let this script serve as an abstraction for general users.
+If you want to modify the OTP fetching process, feel free to refer to the [read_mail.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/read_mail.py) script.

 <div id="endpoints"></div>

 ### Endpoints

-[endpoints.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/endpoints.py) contains all the required endpoints for the ERP login workflow.
+The [endpoints.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/endpoints.py) file includes all the necessary endpoints for the ERP login workflow.

 <div id="endpoints-about"></div>